- Study at Deakin

 • must complete 6 credit points of core units, an 8-credit-point major sequence and an approved international experience (2 credit points minimum).
 It is envisaged that students would complete the international experience in the third or fourth year of their course.

 • must complete 4 credit points of core units, an 8-credit-point major sequence and an approved international experience (2 to 4 credit points).
 It is envisaged that students would complete the international experience in the third or fourth year of their course.

 The Alfred Deakin Scholarships in Law were introduced in 2001, which was the Centenary of Australia's Federation.
 Alfred Deakin, after whom the University is named, was Australia's second Prime Minister and our first Attorney General.
 A small number of these elite scholarships are awarded to high achieving students admitted to the Bachelor of Laws, as a single degree or law component when combined with another degree.
 Please refer to the following link for further information: http://www.deakin.edu.au/study-at-deakin/scholarships-and-awards/alfred-deakin-scholarships

 Students must meet the requirements for entry to both the Bachelor of International Studies and the Bachelor of Laws.
-Year 12 applicants must meet the prerequisite of units 3 and 4 a study score of at least 35 in English (ESL) or 30 in any other English.
-Entry for non-school leavers will be based on ALSET results, GPA from Bachelor level or postgraduate studies from courses undertaken during or after 2003 and VTAC Personal Statement form.
+Year 12 applicants must meet the prerequisite of units 3 and 4 a study score of at least 35 in English (EAL) or 25 in any other English.
+Entry for non-school leavers will be based on ALSET results, GPA from Bachelor level or postgraduate studies from courses undertaken during or after 2003.
 For information on the ALSET please visit http://www.deakin.edu.au/buslaw/law/students/alset.php

 Applications for Trimester 2 and Trimester 3 must be made directly to the University through the Applicant Portal.
 For information on the application process and closing dates, see the Apply web page.
 Please note that closing dates may vary for individual courses.